Remi-Gau/bids_workshop/troubleshooting_install/macos.md

 1. When you are asked "Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]," type `yes` and press `Enter`.
 Exit the terminal once the installation has finished.
 1. Re-open a terminal.
+You should also see a `(base)` at the beginning of your prompt on your terminal.
 Type `which python` into the terminal and it should return a path (e.g., `/home/$USER/miniconda3/bin/python`).
    - If you do not see a path like this then please try typing `conda init`, closing your terminal, and repeating this step.
-If your issue is still not resolved skip the following step and contact an instructor on the
+If your issue is still not resolved skip the following step and contact and contact Rémi so he can help you directly.
-     #help-installation channel of the BHS Slack.
 1. Type the following to remove the installation script that was downloaded:

 ```bash
 rm ./Miniconda3-latest-MacOSX-x86_64.sh
 ```

-### Docker
+## Docker

 1. Go to this [website](https://hub.docker.com/editions/community/docker-ce-desktop-mac/)